Goahnary/Nomics/README.md

 The data is stored in a file called `price-data.json`

-It is then transformed to the final form by `transform.go` and is stored in `BTC-prices.json`.
+It is then transformed to the final form by `transform.go` and is stored in `BTC-prices.json` and `BTC-prices.csv`.
 This row-like format should be ingestible by BI Tools.